 Step 3 - Clean and Rinse Toilet Thoroughly

 Most septic tank treatment products are used by simply pouring them into the toilet.
-However, before you use the treatment in your toilet bowl, you should make sure that the toilet bowl is clean and free from any chemicals that may interact with the active bacteria and enzymes in treatment mix.
-So, use only warm water and a brush to clean the toilet, and do not use any degreasers or bleach before you use the treatment.
-Ensure that you rinse the toilet bowl thoroughly.
+However, before you use the treatment in your toilet bowl, you should make sure the toilet bowl is clean and free from any chemicals that may interact with the active bacteria and enzymes in the treatment mix.
+Use only warm water and a brush to clean the toilet, and do not use any degreasers or bleach before you use the treatment.
+Ensure you rinse the toilet bowl thoroughly.

 Step 4 - Pour Septic Tank Treatment into Toilet Bowl